dak198/pingg-info/docs/login.md

 :::

-To create a new account using your email address, click on “Sign in with email” and enter your desired email address into the prompt.
+To create a new account using your email address, click on 'Sign in with email' and enter your desired email address into the prompt.
 You will then be asked to choose a password for your account.
-After you have successfully entered your information, click “SAVE” to finalize your information.
+After you have successfully entered your information, click 'SAVE' to finalize your information.
 You will now be redirected to your **pingg** homepage.
 Before you begin using the site for the first time, you will be asked to complete a form with personal information.

 ![login page](../static/img/8.png)